ParaGroup/WindFlow/README.md

 <p align="center"><img src="https://paragroup.github.io/WindFlow/img/logo_white.png" width="400" title="WindFlow Logo"></p>

 # Introduction
-WindFlow is a C++17 header-only library for parallel data stream processing targeting heterogeneous shared-memory architectures equipped with multi-core CPUs and NVIDIA GPUs.
-The library provides traditional stream processing operators like map, flatmap, filter, reduce as well as window-based operators.
-The API allows building streaming applications through the <b>MultiPipe</b> and the <b>PipeGraph</b> programming constructs.
-The first is used to create parallel pipelines (with shuffle connections), while the second allows several <b>MultiPipe</b> instances to be interconnected through <b>merge</b> and <b>split</b> operations, in order to create complex directed acyclic graphs of interconnected operators.
+WindFlow is a C++17 header-only library designed for parallel data stream processing on heterogeneous shared-memory architectures that combine multi-core CPUs and NVIDIA GPUs.
+The library offers traditional stream processing operators such as <b>map</b>, <b>flatmap</b>, <b>filter</b>, and <b>reduce</b>, as well as window-based operators.
+Its API enables developers to build streaming applications using the <b>MultiPipe</b> and <b>PipeGraph</b> programming constructs.
+The former facilitates the creation of parallel pipelines with shuffle connections, while the latter allows multiple <b>MultiPipe</b> instances to be interconnected through <b>merge</b> and <b>split</b> operations, enabling the construction of complex directed acyclic graphs of interconnected operators.

-Analogously to existing popular stream processing engines like Apache Storm and FLink, WindFlow supports general-purpose streaming applications by enabling operators to run user-defined code.
-The WindFlow runtime system has been designed to be suitable for embedded architectures equipped with low-power multi-core CPUs and integrated NVIDIA GPUs (like the Jetson family of NVIDIA boards).
-However, it works well also on traditional multi-core servers equipped with discrete NVIDIA GPUs.
+Analogous to popular stream processing engines such as Apache Storm and Apache Flink, WindFlow supports general-purpose streaming applications by allowing operators to execute user-defined code.
+The WindFlow runtime system is designed to efficiently operate on embedded architectures featuring low-power multi-core CPUs and integrated NVIDIA GPUs (such as the Jetson family of NVIDIA boards).
+Nevertheless, it also performs effectively on conventional multi-core servers equipped with discrete NVIDIA GPUs.

-At the moment WindFlow is for single-node execution.
-We are working to a distributed implementation.
+At the moment, WindFlow supports single-node execution.
+We are currently working on a distributed implementation.

 The web site of the library is available at: https://paragroup.github.io/WindFlow/.